doerschera/break-beats/coding-requirements.md

 - What is our solution?
-  - Personalized video playlists via email
+  -   Provide a streamlined and minimal interface so users can share personalized audio playlists via email

 - How will we implement this solution?
     - Creating playlists through the youtube search API
     - Send emails via SendGrid API

 - What APIs will be used?
 (Must use at least 2)
-    - YouTube and SendGrid
+    - Soundcloud and SendGrid

 - Rough breakdown of tasks needed to be accomplished.
  - Create the following funtionality: